 In my twenties, while living in Washington, D.C., I was a mentor to an elementary school girl.
 Children who grow up with instability are understandably wary of believing anything they are told.
 My mentee was no different; she was a lovely child but hard to get to know.
 It required months of helping her with homework, taking her to museums and parks, and just being together until she would share anything personal.
 I realized that I had to convince her beyond any doubt that I cared about her and supporting her was my only goal.
 Until she believed that I was on her side, there wasn’t anything I could say that she would really believe, even praise and certainly not suggestions.
 While she might have been a bit more obviously protective of herself than others, everyone has the same needs and requirements.
 People must believe you only want the best for them before they will believe and act on your input.
 If you don’t put in the work to prove you care, you will have minimal influence over their behaviors and work.

 You might be thinking, “that is not true, even though I don’t have deep relationships with my team members when I give them feedback, it is always addressed.”
 What you are probably seeing is the impact of power differentials on transactional tasks.
 Feedback when combined with power, tends to get results but often it is incorporated exactly as requested without further thought.
 That dynamic tends to develop into a cycle of micro-management.
 In this scenario, people do the minimum needed but they won’t go out of their way to reflect, learn, question, challenge, or improve.
 If the work you and your team do is fairly standardized and employees are effectively production capacity, this might be fine.
-If however, your team is doing ambiguous, creative, complex, relational, or nuanced work this box-checking approach will produce mediocre results.
-It might look good superficially but probably won’t change anything or get anyone excited.
+If, however, your team is doing ambiguous, creative, complex, relational, or nuanced work this box-checking approach will produce mediocre results.
+It might look good superficially but it probably won’t change anything or get anyone excited.

 As market speed increases, all organizations rely more and more on innovation.
 Innovation excellence requires that employees take initiative, care about their work, and are curious.
 The quality of the output is less connected to the time invested and more connected to how creatively employees think about and pursue solutions.
-That requires employees that try, fail, seek, consider, and collaborate – things that cannot be standardized and that employees must be motivated to do and they need to feel like it matters.
+That requires employees to try, fail, seek, consider, and collaborate – things that cannot be standardized and that employees must be motivated to do, and they need to feel like it matters.
 They need their colleagues to care.

 Building Trusting Work Relationships

 Trusted, caring relationships are different skills than management has required in the past.
-Being friendly is imperative because it reduces misunderstandings and over-reactions that often escalate into conflict and creates space for people to challenge you.
+Being friendly is imperative because it reduces misunderstandings and overreactions that often escalate into conflict and creates space for people to challenge you.
 The great news is that building trusting work relationships also creates psychological safety.
 That safety allows people to be more creative, experimental, and honest; all of which improves the productivity of your team.
-It’s a win-win-win approach for you, your colleagues, the organization.
+It’s a win-win-win approach for you, your colleagues, and the organization.

 Building trusting relationships with those who report to you, however, requires boundaries.
 Work relationships between supervisors and staff have limits and recognizing the power differential is critical; you are not their peer and you have actual or perceived control over their success regardless of whether you feel that way.
 It’s why there are policies prohibiting romantic relationships between managers and their direct reports.
 Trusting relationships in a supervisor/direct report context is bounded by the work to be done and the expertise, care, and perspective to do it.
 Trust in fashion advice is irrelevant but general personal respect is important.

 Learning where the line is between trusting work relationships and abusive or biased personal relationships is critical – and ambiguous.
 Those with more social or structural power are often oblivious to the potential for abuses of power because they are never on the vulnerable side of the relationship.
 Like other things, remote relationships require explicit effort and self-awareness.
 Managers need to invest in self-awareness, seek to understand how they are perceived by others, and assess implications on work relationships.
 As a supervisor, some relational distance is required because of these power dynamics.
 It doesn’t follow that the relationships have to be cold, impersonal, or transactional but chummy relationships often produce favoritism or abuse.
-If you are unsure about that relational line or how you are perceived, ask peers who can be honest with you or seek out appropriate advisors.
+If you are unsure about that relational line or how you are perceived, ask peers who can be honest with you or seek appropriate advisors.
 Doing this work will go a long way to help team members feel relaxed and secure, knowing they don’t have to navigate unwanted intrusions into their personal lives.
 It is the foundation of a trusting work relationship.

-Like any good relationship, trusting work relationships require regular effort.
+Like any good relationship, trusting work relationships requires regular effort.
 When working remotely, this effort needs to be explicit.
 Without this regular effort, trust will degrade slowly and then more quickly.
 After two years of the pandemic, many managers are finding their teams suddenly frayed and not sure why.
 It is likely because, in the office, we take casual opportunities to connect for granted and have not replaced those opportunities in the virtual workplace.

 Here are some of the techniques I have used to maintain connection and trust: